tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 ### How diverse are the samples used in cross-cultural psychology?

 A recurrent criticism of psychology is that our samples are largely non-representative (e.g., Arnett, 2008).
 In this project you will code articles from journals in cross-cultural psychology to find out which samples they use.
 I am open to including other journals or disciplines.
-Alternatively, you can explore standard textbooks to find out which cultures are covered in textbooks.
+Alternatively, you can explore standard textbooks on cross-cultural psychology to find out which cultures are covered in textbooks.

 This project works best if there is more than one student.